Kushagra-2112/Real-Time-Exercise-Monitoring-and-LLM-Based-Voice-Coaching-via-Pose-Estimation/README.md

 </div>

-## Sensor-Free, CPU-Efficient Exercise Monitoring
+##  Sensor-Free, CPU-Efficient Exercise Monitoring: Rule-Based Pose Analysis with LLM-Synthesized Voice Feedback

 A real-time, webcam-only AI gym trainer.
 It counts reps, checks form using joint-angle geometry, and speaks corrections back to you — no wearables, no GPU, no training data.